Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/README.md

 # Compatibility:
 Plugin should be completely compatible with native and any of user themes, as it uses default Discord colour variables.<br />
-I use [Powercord](https://github.com/powercord-org/powercord) and can only track problems that appears there.
-Even though, the plugin should function correctly with BetterDiscord, since it was made as a [BetterDiscord](https://github.com/rauenzi/BetterDiscordApp) plugin.<br />
+I use [BetterDiscord](https://github.com/BetterDiscord/BetterDiscord) and can only track problems that appears there.<br />
 Plugin also uses [Zerebos' Plugin Library](https://rauenzi.github.io/BDPluginLibrary/release/0PluginLibrary.plugin.js) and [gifsicle](http://www.lcdf.org/gifsicle/).<br />
 Performance on operating systems other than Windows was not tested, it is likely that some functionality may not works on a different OS.<br />